 46. Lex van der Berghe

-Lex probably doesn’t have a good enough social game to ever win a season of Survivor, but his strategic game is very solid.
-Lex ran the strategic side of the game in both of his seasons up until the point where he was voted out.
+Lex probably doesn’t have a good enough social game to ever win a season of Survivor, but his strategic game is very solid and possibly even one of the best.
+Lex ran the strategic side of the game in both of his seasons up until the point where he was voted out, something that cannot be said for very many players of this game.
 In Survivor Africa, Lex was one of the main architects of all of the vote offs, won challenges and then was voted out at final three due to Ethan being more likable.
 In Survivor All Stars, everything was coming through Lex and he was the architect of every single move his tribe made.
 He was only stopped by a better player, Rob Mariano.
 Someone with as good of a strategic game as Lex could easily return and do very well these days.